 Like the rest of a lady’s outfit, Victorian gloves could be formal or informal.
-Colors varied for the upper classes, white or light colors were the most elegant for both day and evening but matching gloves to dress was also common practice.
-With long dress sleeves gloves were supposed to cover the arm, never showing skin between glove and dress.
+Colors varied for the upper classes. — white or light colors were the most elegant for both day and evening, but matching the gloves to one’s dress was also common practice.
+With long dress sleeves, gloves were supposed to cover the arm, never showing skin between glove and dress.
 Ballgowns were an exception but even then very long gloves covered most of the arm.

 The following article is largely quoted from Victorian Costume and Costume Accessories by Anne Buck, 1961.

-When dressing in the era try to keep your gloves on at all times.
-If you are working class consider fingerless gloves.
-In summer net, mesh or fine lace gloves will be the most breathable.
-For an interesting discussion of the etiquette of gloves read here.
+When dressing in the era, try to keep your gloves on at all times.
+If you are working class, consider fingerless gloves.
+In summer, net, mesh, or fine lace gloves will be the most breathable.
+For evenings silk gloves are best but satin are more affordable.

 Victorian Gloves History

-Victorian ladies gloves had been getting shorter for some years.
+Victorian ladies’ gloves had been getting shorter for some years.
 By about 1835, they were half-way between wrist and elbow, and by 1837 covered only a third of this part of the arm.
 This length remained for evening gloves for the next ten years: “Gloves continue to be worn as they have been for some time past, covering about one-third of the arm and edged with trimmings of lace or ribbon” (Lady’s Newspaper, 1847).

 They were usually of white kid, but pale pink and yellow were also worn.
 The tops of the gloves were usually trimmed with a ruching of ribbon, but sometimes with lace or flowers.
 After 1847, the trimmed top ceased to be fashionable, but the practice of wearing several bracelets at the top of the glove continued.
 During these years, gloves were sometimes ornamented with embroidery on the back of the hand, usually a small spray of flowers in colored silks or metal thread.
 They were usually fastened at the wrist with two to four buttons.

 Victorian daytime gloves use were even shorter, just reaching the wrist, fastening with a single button.
 Buff, yellow or straw- colored kid leather was much used for them.
 A short, single-button kid glove continued for daytime wear during the 1850s and early 1860s.
 A silk-tasseled braid and clip were sometimes used for fastening instead of a button, and some have a short lacing of silk braid or cord at the back of the wrist, finished with silk tassels as well.

 The gloves of day wear also grew longer after 1865.
 Their length from this time until the end of the century varied from a length just covering the wrist, with one or two buttons, to a length more than half-way to the elbow, with eight or ten; but they were never again as short as those of the first half of the reign, which ended only about an inch beyond the lowest part of the thumb.

 During the 1860s, gloves were sewn with contrasting silk stitching, such as cerise on grey or black on tan.
 The earlier stitching on the back of the hand was usually fine and inconspicuous.
 During the 1860s, it became decoratively obvious.
 The looped points of the stitching repeat the patterns seen in the applied braids of dress trimmings.

 For riding and traveling a gauntlet style of glove was worn from the beginning to the end of the period.
 In 1862 the Queen illustrated gloves with a fluted border of kid round the wrist “as protection and ornament … to supersede the old- fashioned gauntlet”, but the gauntlet style remained in gloves for riding, driving and country wear.
 These were sometimes fur- lined and, at the end of the century, often wool-lined, with a gathering at the wrist for warmth.

-Short gloves for evening wear were going out of fashion in 1865, when they lengthened to four, five or six buttons.
-Victorian evening gloves then continued to get longer, reaching half-way to the elbow during the 1870s, and the elbow and beyond in the early 1880s, fastening with up to twenty buttons from the wrist to the top of the glove.
+Short gloves for evening wear were going out of fashion in 1865, when they lengthened to four, five or, six buttons.
+Victorian evening gloves then continued to get longer, reaching half-way to the elbow during the 1870s, then to the elbow and beyond in the early 1880s, fastening with up to twenty buttons from the wrist to the top of the glove.

 Victorian Glove Materials

 Swedish kid, sometimes mentioned in the fashion notes at the beginning of the period, was most highly regarded for its pleasant scent.
-Throughout the century many of the fashionable gloves worn in England were imported from France or made in England from French skins.
+Throughout the century, many of the fashionable gloves worn in England were imported from France or made in England from French skins.
 The skins of many different animals were used for producing the skin known as kid in the finished glove.

-Suede gloves appeared in the 1860s and had become very fashionable by 1880; but in 1882 the fashion received a rebuff; “Her Majesty, having forbidden the gant de suede gloves to be worn at the drawing rooms, these are no longer admissible in dress circles” (Ladies’ Treasury, 1882).
+Suede gloves appeared in the 1860s and had become very fashionable by 1880.
+But in 1882, the fashion received a rebuff: “Her Majesty, having forbidden the gant de suede gloves to be worn at the drawing rooms, these are no longer admissible in dress circles” (Ladies’ Treasury, 1882).
 By 1890, kid was once again the more fashionable for day and evening wear.
 Gloves of silk and cotton, machine-knitted in plain or openwork fabric, were worn throughout the period, mostly in informal, country or unfashionable wear.

 In 1880, gloves of spotted silk matching the fashionable spotted silk dresses were worn.
 Silk gloves continued to be worn until the end of the century, but were less fashionable by 1890: “Silk gloves have long ceased to be fashionable though thousands of women wear them” (Woman’s World, 1888).